-See Also: "Setting Up the IBM z/OS Platform in Oracle Studio" on page 2-1.
+See Also: Setting Up Run-Time User Access to the IBM z/OS Platform on page 2-4.

 C010: Anonymous server logins are not allowed.

 C011: Client has already timed out.

 Cause: A server process was started on behalf of a client and the client has timed out before the server completed its startup.